TEAMMATES/teammates/devdocs/process.md

 ##Roles
 * `Dev` - Issue owner who fixes the issue.
 Can be a Committer or a Contributor.
 * `Reviewer` - Assigned per issue.
 Usually, a core team member.
-* `Team lead` - Responsible for keeping all tests green, merging pull requests.
+* `Area lead` - Responsible for keeping all tests green, merging pull requests.
 * `PM` (Project Manager) - General project coordination and deploying to the live server

 ##Workflow